yusetc/chatbot/front/chatbot/README.md

 **:exchange** (currency-code-from) (currency-code-to) (amount)

-This an exchange tool for convert any money amount from one currency to another, using updated rates from FixerIO API.
+This is an exchange tool for convert any money amount from one currency to another, using updated rates from FixerIO API.